taytom258/terraria/README.md

 ## Environment variables

+> [!WARNING]
+> The first non-root user within most linux distros is set to 1000 as the UID.
+This will typically allow you to edit the files produced by this container without issue.
+>
+> If you however change the default UID or GID using these environment variables, make sure your user, and also the owner of the bind mount files, are able to access the files.

 * `PUID` - User ID of account running server within the container
 * `PGID` - Group ID of account running server within the container